processafk/port-kill/README.md

-# Port Kill - macOS Development Port Monitor
+# 🚧 Port Kill

-A macOS status bar application written in Rust that monitors and manages development processes running on ports 2000-6000.
-The application provides real-time process detection and allows you to kill individual processes or all processes at once.
+A lighweight macOS status bar app that monitors and manages development processes running on ports 2000-6000.
+The app provides real-time process detection and allows you to kill individual processes or all processes at once.

 ## Features